projective-splitting/coco/readme.txt

 $ python run_group_lr.py -h
 $ python run_rare_feature.py -h

-Following are the specific commands required to reproduce each of the scripts in [1].
+Following are the specific commands required to reproduce each of the figures in [1].
   - portfolio:
     1: python run_portfolio.py --dimension 10000